Marriage Licenses

 • Probate Court – (505) 992-1636

-The marriage license should be mailed or returned in person to the Santa Fe County Clerk’s office within 90 days of the ceremony.
-The Clerk’s office will record it upon receipt.
+The marriage license must be returned — in person or by mail — to the Santa Fe County Clerk’s Office within 90 days of the ceremony to be recorded.

 Marriage License FAQs